ianderrington/genai/docs/Engineering/examples.md

+??? tip "[FastWhisper](https://github.com/FamousDirector/FastWhisper) This is an optimized implementation of OpenAI's Whisper"

+    Uses a greedy decode for multilingual transcription.
+It supports all sizes of the Whisper model (from tiny to large).

 ??? tip "[humanscript](https://github.com/lukechilds/humanscript) A script interpreter that infers the meaning behind commands written in natural language using large language models.
 Human writeable commands are translated into code that is then executed on the fly."